 Female Newscaster: So once this happened, right then did you think you wanted to fight this, or did it come after?
 When did this all come about?

-Male Newscaster: So, Jonathan, what is the next step?
+Male Newscaster: So, Jon, what is the next step?
 What are you guys going to do?

 Atty.
 Bell: Right now, we’re going through the administrative process to sue the government.
 There are certain hurdles you have to jump over before you file suit, so we’re in the middle of exhausting those remedies before we can bring this case into the EEOC and move forward with it.

 Female Newscaster: What do you hope to see happen?
 Whether the case gets taken, whether you win or not, what do you hope happens from all of this, the outcome?

 Atty.
 Bell: Realistically, what we’re suing for is his job, which he should have gotten in the first place.
 We want the back pay that he would have received if they hired him in the first place, and then we just want to make sure this doesn’t happen to anybody in the future.
 This is a government agency violating Federal government law, and again just making an assumption: because he has a disability, he can’t perform the job.
 We don’t want this to happen in the future to anybody else.

 Male Newscaster: Very good.
 Thank you to both of you for sharing some time and being on the program with us.I hope you keep us posted because we’d like to follow this case right to the outcome.

 Male Newscaster: The TSA couldn’t speak specifically on this case because, as they say, “pending lawsuit”—which to me many times is just a cop-out.

 Female Newscaster: That they don’t want to talk about it.